 Yellowstone National Park

 See the beautiful Yellowstone Lake also admire the Yellowstone River flowing north from it through Hayden Valley.
-As well as the miles of lakes, forests and hills, the plentiful wildlife to photograph most people think of Yellowstone as home of Old Faithful.
+As well as the miles upon miles of lakes, forests and hills, the plentiful wildlife to photograph most people think of Yellowstone as home of Old Faithful.

 Discovered in 1870 by the Washburn Expedition, this was the first geyser to be officially named.